-The Way of St James is a group of incredible hikes across Spain, all eventually reaching Santiago de Compostela in Galicia.
-This delightful network of routes, often called the Camino de Santiago, are more than just a walking tour, they provide a more spiritual experience, time to reflect and enjoy the company of others whose reasons for walking the Camino are so varied.
+The Way of St James is a group of incredible hikes across Spain.
 Every section of every route is packed with regional cuisine, rich culture and friendly people.
 There is a magic to walking the Way of St James, a deep feeling that you and your fellow walkers are in it together, which forms bonds that last a lifetime.

 The Camino de Santiago, or Saint James’ Way, is the result of one of Europe’s most impressive historical ‘migrations’.
 Though many modern pilgrims choose the so-called French Route, there are several other trails which have been used historically, including the original Camino Primitivo.

 Our itinerary follows the classic pilgrims’ route from León, where you will start at the door of the Gothic Cathedral.
 Daily cycling tours of 27km to 55km take you through ever-changing scenery, taking in the open plains and fields of grain in Castilla, to the rolling green hills and colourful vineyards of Galicia

 The popular last 100 km of the Camino de Santiago are the compulsory distance required to obtain a ‘Compostela’ pilgrimage certificate.
 Our self-guided itinerary follows this historic trail, St James' Way, on five walks of 18km to 29km a day, starting in Sarria and ending in Santiago de Compostela.